jTendeck/bcgov-codechallenge/README.md

 #1: As a technical analyst, I want to ensure my npm package dependencies are free from severe security
 vulnerabilities, so that I can avoid introducing vulnerabilities and align with best practices.
 ```
 - As per the user story statement in the .pdf, only high vulnerabilities have been resolved, at least for the API dependencies.
-For the web directory, the source of the high risk vulnerability seems to be the `immer` package, a dependency of `react-dev-utils`, though this vulnerability was not able to be resolved (least without breaking things).
+For the web directory, the source of the high risk vulnerability seems to be the `immer` package, a dependency of `react-dev-utils`, though this security vulnerability was not able to be resolved, least without breaking things.

 ```
 #2: As an unauthenticated user, I want the TCP port that the front end is listening on to change from 8101 to